Updated: Aug 2, 2024

 What is reading comprehension?

 Simply put, reading comprehension is the ability to understand what you’re reading.
-By comprehending a text, you can extract meaning from it and grasp what the author is trying to convey.
+It means you can grasp what the author is trying to convey, extract meaning from it, and feel inspired by the writing in front of you.

-Without practice, nuances become lost.
-And so you might find yourself reading, but not truly comprehending the full meaning of the text.
+Without practice, nuances become lost and you might find yourself reading, but not truly retaining any knowledge or the full meaning of the text.

 Why is reading comprehension important?